Cyclone Wasa–Arthur: French Polynesia

 On 12 December, tourists on the island of Bora Bora were evacuated to a local church, after the system had swept high seas into tourist bungalows.
 The system destroyed 367 homes, damaged 855 other homes, destroyed or damaged a variety of crops and damaged several public buildings, hotels, roads and power installations, with the worst affected islands were Bora Bora and Tubuai.
 On Rurutu island, Moerai harbour was destroyed by a cyclonic swell generated by the system, while the local school and police station were destroyed by high waves.
 A women and her child were killed while asleep, after torrential rainfall from Wasa caused a mudslide on the island of Moorea the day after the system had made its closest approach to the island.

-Society Islands

 Strong winds were recorded within the Leeward Islands, which destroyed hundreds of houses, devastated crops and uprooted trees.
 A swell of 6–8 m submerged the islands of Manuae, Motu One and Mopelia.
-On Mopelia atoll, the 66 inhabitants of the island attached themselves to poles, in order to ensure that they were not swept away by Wasa's high waves.
+On Mopelia atoll, the 66 inhabitants of the island attached themselves to poles to avoid being swept away by Wasa's high waves.

-Austral Islands

 Wasa's eye went directly impacted the island of Tubuai during 12 December, where sustained winds of 100 km/h, wind gusts of around 150 km/h and a minimum pressure of 976 hPa were reported.
 Waves of between 10-15 m were observed, while the sea had penetrated up to 100 metres inland.
 In Tubuai, the local school and police station were destroyed by high waves, which also damaged stretches of the coastal highway.